The spectrum of Feynman-integral geometries at two loops: Introduction

 In total, we find that at most elliptic curves occur in planar two-loop Feynman integrals, whereas non-planar two-loop Feynman integrals can in addition contain hyperelliptic curves of genus 2 and 3 as well as K3 surfaces, i.e.\ CY geometries of dimension two.
-Moreover, we observe for the first time in the context of Feynman integrals the appearance of a smooth and non-degenerate Del Pezzo surface of degree 2, \footnote{While this paper was under preparation, the work \cite{delaCruz:2025szs} appeared on the arXiv, which discusses degenerate Del Pezzo surfaces in the context of Feynman integrals.} a particular type of Fano variety that is known to be rationalizable~\cite{Schicho2005}.\footnote{See e.g.\ refs.~\cite{Schimmrigk:2024xid,delaCruz:2025szs} for a discussion of Fano varieties related to Feynman integrals.} After the rationalization, the resulting geometry is a curve of geometric genus 3, which is not necessarily hyperelliptic.
+Moreover, we observe the appearance of a smooth and non-degenerate Del Pezzo surface of degree 2, a particular type of Fano variety that is known to be rationalizable~\cite{Schicho2005}.\footnote{See e.g.\ refs.~\cite{Bloch:2016izu,Schimmrigk:2024xid,delaCruz:2025szs} for a discussion of Fano varieties related to Feynman integrals.} After the rationalization, the resulting geometry is a curve of geometric genus 3, which is not necessarily hyperelliptic.
 A complete list of the two-loop Feynman-integral topologies that contain non-trivial geometries and contribute to order $\mathcal{O}(\varepsilon^{0})$ is given in fig.~\ref{fig: non-trivial_diagrams_2loop}.
 Similarly, a list of integral topologies that depend on non-trivial geometries but are evanescent, i.e.\ whose independent contributions only begin at order $\mathcal{O}(\varepsilon^{1})$ or higher, is given in fig.~\ref{fig: non-trivial_diagrams_2loop_evanescent}.

 While a subset of these integrals were already known to depend on non-trivial geometries, they were mostly studied in certain massless or equal-mass limits.
-Instead, the classification presented in this paper is completely general.
+Instead, the classification presented in this paper is completely general, and we argue that there exists a notion of a unique geometry associated to each integral topology.
 Still, simplifications are expected to occur in special kinematics, such as a massless limit, where the geometries can degenerate.
 Let us also note that in ref.~\cite{Doran:2023yzu} a large-scale analysis of the geometries of two-loop Feynman integrals was performed, notably finding an upper bound on the complexity of the geometry of planar integrals; see also ref.~\cite{Lairez:2022zkj} for several specific examples.

 The remainder of this paper is structured as follows.
 In sec.~\ref{sec:intro_basis_integrals}, we review the 't~Hooft--Veltman scheme and introduce the 79 independent integral topologies that need to be considered for the purpose of classifying the geometries arising at two-loop order.
 Then, in sec.~\ref{sec:classification}, we review the techniques that can be used to identify the occurring geometries, specializing in the analysis of leading singularities via the loop-by-loop Baikov representation.
 As a further tool to identify these geometries, we use the notion of complete intersection manifolds and configuration matrices~\cite{Green:1986ck,Candelas:1987kf,Hubsch:1992nu}.
 Thereafter, we present a general analysis of the possible geometries that can occur at two loops, based solely on the result of the maximal cut of the corresponding integrals.
 Then, in sec.~\ref{sec:special_cases}, we discuss several special cases where the analysis is more subtle.
 Lastly, in sec.~\ref{sec:conclusions}, we present our conclusions and discuss further research directions.